girder/large_image/README.rst

   - ``large-image-source-deepzoom``: A tile source for reading Deepzoom tiles.

-  - ``large-image-source-multi``: A tile source for compisiting other tile sources into a single multi-frame source.
+  - ``large-image-source-multi``: A tile source for compositing other tile sources into a single multi-frame source.

   - ``large-image-source-vips``: A tile source for reading any files handled by libvips.
 This also can be used for writing tiled images from numpy arrays.